 PHYSICIAN ASSISTANT CAREERS

-- Nurse anesthetists, nurse midwives, and nurse practitioners coordinate patient care and may provide primary and specialty healthcare.
+- These health care practitioners coordinate patient care and may provide primary and specialty healthcare.

 - Occupational therapists treat injured, ill, or disabled patients, they help these patients develop, recover, improve and maintain the skills needed for daily living and working.